kubernetes/kops/docs/cli/kops_create_cluster.md

       --dry-run                          If true, only print the object that would be sent, without sending it.
 This flag can be used to create a cluster YAML or JSON manifest.
-      --encrypt-etcd-storage             Generate key in AWS KMS and use it for encrypt etcd volumes --etcd-storage-type string         The default storage type for etcd members --gce-service-account string       Service account with which the GCE VM runs.
+      --encrypt-etcd-storage             Generate key in AWS KMS and use it for encrypt etcd volumes --etcd-storage-type string         The default storage type for etcd members --gce-service-account string       Service account with which the GCP VM runs.
 Warning: if not set, VMs will run as default compute service account.
   -h, --help                             help for cluster
       --image string                     Machine image for all instances --ipv6                             Use IPv6 for the pod network (AWS only)